The Best Time To Visit Cozumel: A Month By Month Guide

 • Leave-In Conditioner | I recommend bringing a leave-in conditioner to help nurture your hair after spending time in pools and the salty ocean.
 As someone with naturally frizzy hair, my hair tends to get tangled, coarse, and even more frizzy after it’s submerged in water.
 This leave-in conditioner is a cult favorite – just put it in your damp hair after your shower and comb it through.

-• Sunscreen (For Body) | Applying sunscreen to your body is absolutely necessary for tropical destinations.
-Even if it’s overcast and cloudy, the UV index can be very high, so be sure to apply whenever you’re outdoors.
-If you plan on snorkeling near the reefs, choose a coral reef-safe brand like Coola or Sun Bum, as traditional sunscreen contains chemicals that damage and even kill the precious reefs.
+• Sunscreen | Applying sunscreen to your face and body is absolutely necessary for tropical destinations.
+Even if it’s overcast and cloudy, the UV index can be very high, so be sure to apply it whenever you’re outdoors.
+If you plan on snorkeling near the reefs, choose a coral reef-safe mineral sunscreen like Thinksport or All Good, as traditional sunscreen contains chemicals that damage and even kill the precious reefs.

 • Dry Bag | Another multi-purpose item on the list!
-Dry bags are completely necessary for keeping your dry belongings (clothes, electronics, money, etc)… dry.
 Don’t set foot on a kayak, boat or canoe without putting your stuff in a dry bag.
 Trust me, it’s better than ending up with a phone or camera submerged in water in the case where the boat tips or something.
 It’s also super handy for carrying around wet bathing suits and towels.
 Or even doubling as your laundry bag!

 • Portable Power Bank | You’re probably going to be out all day, snapping away taking pictures, GPSing to all the great food spots… the last thing you want is to be stranded with no phone battery!
 A portable power bank is a must-have, and Anker’s ultra-light, ultra-portable power bank is tried and true by so many travelers!
 I never embark on a day of exploration without it.

-• Snorkel Set | If you plan on snorkeling a lot, bring your own set to save on rental costs.
+• Snorkel Set | If you plan on snorkeling a lot, bring your own snorkel set to save on rental costs.

 • Medicine | If you get motion sickness, consider bringing a motion sickness reliever like Dramamine for various watercraft adventures or even the ferry ride over to Isla Mujeres.
-If you need other meds, don’t forget your pain killers, antacids, etc.
+If you need other meds, don’t forget your painkillers, antacids, etc.

 We hope you found this post useful and now have a better idea of when to visit Cozumel.
 Happy vacationing!